gramineproject/gramine/Pal/src/host/Linux-SGX/protected-files/README.rst

 ===============

 Protected files (PF) are a type of files that can be specified in the manifest (SGX only).
-They are encrypted on disk and transparently decrypted when accessed by Graphene or by application running inside Graphene.
+They are encrypted on disk and transparently decrypted when accessed by Gramine or by application running inside Gramine.

 Features
 ========

 - Data is encrypted (confidentiality) and integrity protected (tamper resistance).
 - File swap protection (a PF can only be accessed when in a specific path).
-- Transparency (Graphene application sees PFs as regular files, no need to modify the application).
+- Transparency (Gramine application sees PFs as regular files, no need to modify the application).

 Example
 -------